 Crawl rate limit refers to the maximum of crawling your website can keep up with before it alters the server stability.

-Google will automatically adjust the crawling limit based on your website’s ability to handle it.
+Google will automatically adjust the crawl demand based on your website’s ability to handle it.

-To improve your site crawl’s demand and limit, you will need to increase Google crawl rate , follow the steps below:
+To improve your site crawl’s demand and crawl limit, you will need to increase crawl rate.
+So to do crawl budget optimization follow the steps below:

 Increase the number of resources and speed up your server